joaop21/DistribuMinho/README.md

 # DistribuMinho
 Databases project for a delivery company in MySQL and Neo4j, using SQL, Cypher and some JAVA.

-This project was carried out in the first semester of the third year of computer engineering at University of Minho.
+This project was carried out in the first semester of the third year of informatics engineering course at University of Minho.
 [2018-2019]

 The central purpose of this project was to help the company DistribuMinho, to organize the data of its business, in order to make its management easy.